Japanese GP: Pierre Gasly feared for life in truck near-miss on track, FIA penalises him for speeding

 "Today I just feel it was unnecessary.
 We could have waited one more minute to get back in the pit-lane and then put the tractors on track.

-"I'm just extremely grateful that I'm here and that the outcome is what it is, and tonight I'm going to call my family and say I passed two metres from that crane, and if I was two metres to the left I would have been dead."
+"I'm just extremely grateful that I'm here and tonight I'm going to call my family and all my loved ones and the outcome is what it is.
+I passed two metres from that crane, and if I was two metres to the left I would have been dead."

-Sky Sports F1 understands the FIA are conducting a full investigation into the incident.
+The FIA has since confirmed they are conducting a full investigation into the incident.

 Gasly penalised for speeding under red flag conditions